equwal/clic/README.md

 -----------------

 + 1-999 : follow the link "number"
-+ a : add to bookmark (it saves the file too)
-+ b : display bookmarks and choose a link
 + p : previous page
 + h : display history
 + r : reload the page